manuel-st/mc-datapacks/README.md

 The datapack should now be enabled when the world gets started.

 If cheats are enabled in the Minecraft world, type `/datapack list enabled` into the chat box and press ENTER.
 It should now display a message that contains `[file/*name-of-the-pack*.zip]`.

+# Remove Datapacks
+To remove a datapack temporarily, type `/datapack disable *datapack-name*` into the in-game chat.
+You will be able to reactivate the datapack without losing any information with `/datapack enable *datapack-name*` again.

+To permanently remove a datapack run `/function *datapack-name*:uninstall`.
+This will remove the data created by the datapacks.
+For example, the data for the weatherchanger datapack can be removed with `/function weatherchanger:uninstall`.
+Then simply remove the .zip-file from the worlds datapack folder at `.minecraft/saves/*your-worldname*/datapacks/`.

 # License
 The pack is licensed under the [MIT License](LICENSE.md).
 Please make sure that you use the pack in accordance with the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)!